ayushoriginal/Ngram-Graphs/README.md

 ## This version of the library has implementations of the following features-
 - The n-gram graphs (NGG) representations.
-See [thesis, Chapter 3](http://www.iit.demokritos.gr/~ggianna/thesis.pdf) for more info.
-- The NGG operators update/merge, intersect, allNotIn, etc. See [thesis, Chapter 4](http://www.iit.demokritos.gr/~ggianna/thesis.pdf) for more info.
+- The NGG operators update/merge, intersect, allNotIn, etc.
 - The AutoSummENG summary evaluation family of methods.
 - INSECTDB storage abstraction for object serialization.
 - A very rich (and useful!) utils class which one *must* consult before trying to work with the graphs.